-With this Photon Energy Calculator, you can explore the relation between the wavelength and frequency of the photon and its energy.
-Read the text below to find out how to calculate the energy of a photon and what is the Planck's equation.
+With this photon energy calculator, you can explore the relationship between the wavelength and frequency of the photon and its energy.
+Read the text below to find out how to calculate the energy of a photon and what is Planck's equation.

 The light seems to us to have a wavy character.
-It diffracts, interferes and refracts.
+It diffracts, interferes, and refracts.
 However, at a microscopic level, it is carried by a minuscule quantum of energy called the photon.
 The energy of a photon depends solely on its wavelength or frequency.
-Because the light travels, well, at the speed of light we can use either frequency of wavelength to describe it.
-You can check the Wavelength Calculator to explore the relationship between the wavelength and frequency.
+Because light travels, well, at the speed of light, we can use either frequency or wavelength to describe it.
+You can check the wavelength calculator to explore the relationship between the wavelength and frequency.

 Coming back to photons, what is their energy?
-The energy of a single photon is a tiny number given by the Planck's equation.
-The Planck's equation relates the frequency of a photon to its energy through a Planck constant h equal to
+The energy of a single photon is a tiny number given by Planck's equation.
+Planck's equation relates the frequency of a photon to its energy through a Planck constant equal to:

 The Planck constant is in the units